-C. Knowledge of the umpires and their relative skill levels
+C. Knowledge of the officials and their relative skill levels

 D. Knowledge of the skill levels of teams they are assigning for

 E. The ability to develop and continue a good working relationship with MLUA oificials & Board members, coaching staffs, and administrations